Hepatitis B is:

 How do you get it?

-The hepatitis B virus is transmitted when an infected person’s blood or body fluids (e.g., saliva, semen) enters your bloodstream.
+The hepatitis B virus is transmitted when an infected person’s blood or body fluids (such as saliva or semen) enter your bloodstream.

 Ways hepatitis B is spread: